ansible/awx/docs/docsite/rst/release_notes/known_issues.rst

 awx-manage inventory_import user
 ================================================

 In general, the use of ``awx-manage`` commands is supported when executed by the root or awx user.
-However, in |at| 4.0, even when run as the root user, the command ``awx-manage inventory_import`` fails to authenticate with the private registry where the Red Hat execution environments are hosted.
+However, in |at| 4.0, even when run as the root user, the command ``awx-manage inventory_import`` fails to authenticate with the private registry where the execution environments are hosted.
 The workaround is to run the command as the ``awx`` user, given that the images should be pre-pulled by the installer which correctly authenticates.

 Upgrading Tower 3.8 existing Instance Groups on OCP deployments
 =================================================================